TykTechnologies/tyk-docs-hugo/tyk-docs/content/shared/pump-config.md

 EV: <b>TYK_PMP_UPTIMEPUMPCONFIG_MONGODBTYPE</b><br />
 Type: `int`<br />

 Specifies the mongo DB Type.
-If it's 0, it means that you are using standard mongo db, if it's 1 it means you are using AWS Document DB, if it's 2, it means you are using CosmosDB.
+If it's 0, it means that you are using standard mongo db.
+If it's 1 it means you are using AWS Document DB.
+If it's 2, it means you are using CosmosDB.
 Defaults to Standard mongo (0).

 ### uptime_pump_config.omit_index_creation